AroniasPrenovost/chatterbug/README.md

+## Chatterbug

-## This project was inspired by the intro to Socket.io tutorial - https://socket.io/docs/emit-cheatsheet/
+This project was inspired by the intro to Socket.io tutorial: https://socket.io/docs/emit-cheatsheet/

 To run project locally:
 ```